VyperGroup/aero/README.md

 # aero

-Aero is a safe, developer friendly, and innovative interception proxy.
+Aero is a safe, developer friendly, and innovative interception proxy with many features.
 Aero provides full site support without much delay, while also having a clean and organized codebase.
+Aero was made for me to have a place to experiment with my ideas
 A deployable version can be found [here](https://github.com/ProxyHaven/aero-deploy).

 # Why doesn't aero work on iOS?